Iterative-Insights/ledger_sample/README.md

 1. Account Management: The application maintains a map of account balances for each principal.
 It provides functions to get the balance of an account, check the balance of the caller, and get all balances.

 2. Transaction Management: The application supports deposit and withdrawal transactions.
-It maintains a transaction log and a transaction counter.
-It also provides a function to reclaim ICP.
+It maintains a transaction log.
+It also provides a function to reclaim ICP to caller, and an emergency reclaim function for the admin.

 3. Interactions with Ledger Canister: The application interacts with the ledger canister to perform transactions and query blocks.
 It also verifies deposits with the ledger.

 4. Principal and Account ID Retrieval: The application provides functions to get the principal and account ID of the caller, the installer, and the canister.

-5. Concurrency Control: The application uses a lock lookup map to synchronize principal actions against the canister.
+5. Concurrency Control: The application uses a lock lookup map to synchronize principal actions against the canister, and a transaction log to prevent double credits to the balance map.
+The transaction log uses the block height of the transaction as the transaction id.
+This is possible as the ICP ledger uses 1 block per transaction.
+See https://mmapped.blog/posts/13-icp-ledger#transactions-and-blocks for details.

 Key

 Data Structures